 Most of Bear’s features are free to use on any iOS device, but there is a paid-for pro-version with additional themes, export options, which are available with a small monthly or annual subscription.

 Dropbox Paper launched in August 2016 and works across the cloud platform’s mobile suite for Windows, iOS, and Android.
-What separates Paper apart is its focus on collaboration, allowing teams to share their ideas, images and videos for projects.
+What separates Paper apart is its focus on collaboration, allowing teams to share their ideas, images, and videos for projects.

-There are integrations with productivity apps such as Google Calendar and Slack as well as some more surprising tools like Spotify.
+The app offers integrations with productivity apps such as Google Calendar and Slack as well as some more surprising tools like Spotify.